 As mentioned in the above article:

-Every user by default has a Profile, which is also known as a “personal timeline” [Note: This term is now used less frequently.] and is intended for the personal use of an individual.
-A Page, on the other hand, is used for commercial purposes, such as marketing a brand, product, or a public figure, such as an author.
+Every user by default has a Profile, which is intended for the personal use of an individual.
+A Page, on the other hand, is used for commercial purposes, such as marketing a brand, product, or public figure, such as an author.

-So, let’s say Don Draper wanted to set up a Page for his advertising agency, Sterling Cooper Draper Pryce.
+Let’s use the fictional advertising firm from Mad Men as an example.
+Say Don Draper wants to set up a Page for his advertising agency, Sterling Cooper Draper Pryce.
 If Don is going to be managing the page, he would have his own personal Profile, while SCDP would have a Page. (“Profile” and “Page” will be used throughout this post to differentiate between the two.)
 Don only has to log into his personal Profile, and from there can manage the SCDP Page; he does not have a separate login for the ad agency.

 A few of my clients have been confused by this setup, asking me for the “login to their Facebook Page.”
 They already have the login: It’s the very same one they use for their personal Profile.
 It sometimes takes them a while to understand why this is, so I’ve created the following diagram:

 Another client created new, separate Profiles for new employees, each with the business’s name as the Profile name.
 If Don had done this, when he looked at his user panel in Facebook, he would have seen multiple users, all with the name SCDP.
 But who is who?
 There’s no way to tell.
 In the screenshot below, each employee’s name is used, but their profile image is the same.
 Imagine how confusing it would be if each of these said SCDP.
-When Peggy leaves to go to CGC, you wouldn’t know which user to remove.
-(Click on photo to see larger image.)
+If Peggy left for another firm, you wouldn’t know which user to remove.
+(Click on photo to see larger image.
+Note that this is a screenshot from a former Facebook layout.)

 Even if you only have one “fake” Profile account for managing the Page, you could be leaving yourself open for problems.
 If every employee is logging in using the same account, someone could change the password and lock out everyone else.

-One client had done just that — created a fake Profile for all employees to access the business Page — because she saw that Facebook displays who posted to the Page’s timeline:
+One of my clients had done just that — created a fake Profile for all employees to access the business Page — because she saw that Facebook displays who posted to the Page’s timeline:

 The client didn’t realize that only users of the Page (those who are admins, editors, etc.) can see this info.
 Her fans and clients wouldn’t see the “Published by” line.
 Therefore, her reason for creating the fake profile account was unnecessary.

 Another client said that he didn’t want a personal account on Facebook.
-You can have a Facebook Profile (personal account) and just add the most basic of info so that you can use it to control your business Page or Pages.
-You don’t have to go out and add friends or accept friend requests.
+If that’s the case, managing the Facebook page shouldn’t be one of your responsibilities (for a wide variety of reasons).
+But if you do decide to take on this role, all you need to do is create a Profile with just your name and the most basic of info, and then have a Page admin add you as one of the Page managers.
 To control who can see what on your Profile, be sure to update your security settings.
 Because Facebook is constantly updating their privacy options, it’s best to go directly to their privacy tutorial.

 Authors and other public figures may have a Page and a Profile with the same name.
 Neil Gaiman, who maintains one of the largest Facebook fanbases of any author, has his Author Page, but you can be sure he also has a personal Profile, both for managing the Page and for sharing information (with friends and family) that he doesn’t want the general public to see.
 I’d bet the privacy settings for his Profile are all cranked up to 11 so that you or I couldn’t find it unless we knew something very specific, such as his personal email.